Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly surveyed, or an item that is being split, will certainly need a survey to find the brand-new corners as well as lot lines in South Dakota, which should be completely noted so they will never ever become shed.
+Land that has never been exactly surveyed, or a piece that is being split, will call for a survey to situate the brand-new corners as well as lot lines in South Dakota, which should be permanently noted so they will certainly never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.